 The technology available makes it possible for you to make a living as an artist.

-Before we talk about earning a passive income, we would like to talk about making it an artist.
+Before we talk about earning a passive income, we would like to discuss making it an artist.

 First, you have to spend time enhancing your art skills.